Sanaa: Islamic era

-The Sanaʽa manuscript, found in Sanaʽa in 1972, is one of the oldest Quranic manuscripts in existence.
+The Sanaa manuscript, found in Sanaa in 1972, is one of the oldest Quranic manuscripts in existence.

-From the era of Muhammad (ca. 622 CE) until the founding of independent sub-states in many parts of the Yemen Islamic Caliphate, Sanaa persisted as the governing seat.
+From the era of Muhammad (c.
+622 CE) until the founding of independent sub-states in many parts of the Yemen Islamic Caliphate, Sanaa persisted as the governing seat.
 The Caliph's deputy ran the affairs of one of Yemen's three Makhalif: Mikhlaf Sanaʽa, Mikhlaf al-Janad, and Mikhlaf Hadhramaut.
 The city of Sanaa regularly regained an important status, and all Yemenite States competed to control it.

 Imam Al-Shafi'i, the 8th-century Islamic jurist and founder of the Shafi'i school of jurisprudence, visited Sanaa several times.
 He praised the city, writing La budda min Ṣanʻāʼ, or "Sanaa must be seen."
 In the 9th–10th centuries, it was written of the city that "the Yem separate from each other, empty of ordure, without smell or evil smells, because of the hard concrete [adobe and cob, probably] and fine pastureland and clean places to walk."
 Later in the 10th century, the Persian geographer Ibn Rustah wrote of Sanaa, "It is the city of Yemen; there cannot be found ... a city greater, more populous or more prosperous, of nobler origin or with more delicious food than it."

 In 1062, Sanaa was taken over by the Sulayhid dynasty led by Ali al-Sulayhi and his wife, the popular Queen Asma.
 He made the city capital of his relatively small kingdom, which also included the Haraz Mountains.
 The Sulayhids were aligned with the Ismaili Muslim-leaning Fatimid Caliphate of Egypt, rather than the Baghdad-based Abbasid Caliphate that most of Arabia followed.
 Al-Sulayhi ruled for about 20 years but he was assassinated by his principal local rivals, the Zabid-based Najahids.
 Following his death, al-Sulayhi's daughter, Arwa al-Sulayhi, inherited the throne.
 She withdrew from Sanaa, transferring the Sulayhid capital to Jibla, where she ruled much of Yemen from 1067 to 1138.
-As a result of the Sulayhid departure, the Hamdanid dynasty took control of Sanaʽa.
+As a result of the Sulayhid departure, the Hamdanid dynasty took control of Sanaa.
 Like the Sulayhids, the Hamdanids were Isma'ilis.

 In 1173, Saladin, the Ayyubid sultan of Egypt, sent his brother Turan-Shah on an expedition to conquer Yemen.
-The Ayyubids gained control of Sanaʽa in 1175 and united the various Yemeni tribal states, except for the northern mountains controlled by the Zaydi imams, into one entity.
+The Ayyubids gained control of Sanaa in 1175 and united the various Yemeni tribal states, except for the northern mountains controlled by the Zaydi imams, into one entity.
 The Ayyubids switched the country's official religious allegiance to the Sunni Muslim Abbasids.
 During the reign of the Ayyubid emir Tughtekin ibn Ayyub, the city underwent significant improvements.
 These included the incorporation of the garden lands on the western bank of the Sa'ilah, known as Bustan al-Sultan, where the Ayyubids built one of their palaces.
 However, Ayyubid control of Sanaa was never very consistent, and they only occasionally exercised direct authority over the city.
-Instead, they chose Ta'izz as their capital, while Aden was their principal income-producing city.
+Instead, they chose Taiz as their capital, while Aden was their principal income-producing city.